robforee/UTA-VIRT-CYBER-PT-06-2021-U-LOL/Week-11/3/Activities/04_C2_Beacon/Unsolved/README.md

 2. According to the Snort rule, what is the source port?

-3. Taking a closer look at the Snort rule option, what is the message in the HTML body of the Content section?
+3. Taking a closer look at the Snort rule option, what are the reference URLs listed?

 From the Sguil console, right-click on the Alert ID and pivot to Transcript, then scroll to the bottom of the Transcript window.